SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

 which they map onto.

 For height levels (LBVC=1):
-    A 'height' coordinate is created.
+    A ``height`` coordinate is created.
 This has units 'm', point values from BLEV, and no bounds.
 When there are multiple vertical levels, this will become a dimension coordinate mapping to the vertical dimension.

 For pressure levels (LBVC=8):
-    A 'pressure' coordinate is created.
+    A ``pressure`` coordinate is created.
 This has units 'hPa', point values from BLEV, and no bounds.
 When there are multiple vertical levels, this will become a dimension coordinate mapping a vertical dimension.

 For hybrid height levels (LBVC=65):
     Three basic vertical coordinates are created:

-    *   The 'model_level' is dimensionless, with point values from LBLEV and no bounds.
+    *   ``model_level`` is dimensionless, with point values from LBLEV and no bounds.
-    *   The 'sigma' coordinate is dimensionless, with point values from BHLEV and bounds from BHRLEV and BHULEV.
+    *   ``sigma`` is dimensionless, with point values from BHLEV and bounds from BHRLEV and BHULEV.
-    *   The 'level_height' coordinate has units of 'm', point values from BLEV and bounds from BRLEV and BULEV.
+    *   ``level_height`` has units of 'm', point values from BLEV and bounds from BRLEV and BULEV.

     Also in this case, a :class:`~iris.aux_factory.HybridHeightFactory` is created, which references the 'level_height' and 'sigma' coordinates.
     Following raw cube merging, an extra load stage occurs where the attached :class:`~iris.aux_factory.HybridHeightFactory` is called to
-    manufacture a new 'altitude' coordinate:
+    manufacture a new ``altitude`` coordinate:

-    *   The 'altitude' coordinate is 3D, mapping to the 2 horizontal dimensions *and* the new 'Z' dimension.
+    *   The altitude coordinate is 3D, mapping to the 2 horizontal dimensions *and* the new 'Z' dimension.
     *   Its units are 'm'.
     *   Its point values are calculated from those of the 'level_height' and 'sigma' coordinates, and an orography field.
 If 'sigma' and 'level_height' possess bounds, then bounds are also created for 'altitude'.

-    To make the 'altitude' coordinate, there must be an orography field present in the load sources.
+    To make the altitude coordinate, there must be an orography field present in the load sources.
 This is a surface altitude reference field, identified (by stashcode) during the main loading operation, and recorded for later use in the hybrid height calculation.
 If it is absent, a warning